formsort/oss/packages/custom-question-api/README.md

 # @formsort/custom-question-api

-Helpers for implementing custom questions in Formsort.
+Helpers for implementing custom questions in [Formsort](https://formsort.com).

 Custom questions allow extending the Formsort platform with custom behavior, without needing to rewrite an entire form flow from scratch.

-## Devlopment workflow
+## Development workflow

+0. Build your custom question using whatever javascript framework you'd like
+1. Run [ngrok](https://ngrok.com/) to expose your local server on a public IP with HTTPs
+2. Use the formsort [Custom question scaffold](https://formsort.com/tools/custom-question-scaffold/) to load your custom question and test existing answers.

+### Directly within formsort

 1. Add a **custom** question within a Formsort flow.
-2. Set the **source url** to a URL with a custom question renderer (`localhost` is best for development).
+2. Set the **source url** (proxied to a URL with a custom question renderer (`localhost` is best for development).
 3. Load the question in the live preview window.
 4. Use the helpers in this library to communicate with Formsort.

+## Deployment

-5. When you're ready, deploy your question question to a publicly available URL, update the **source url** to that, and you're good to go.
+When you're ready, deploy your question question to a publicly available URL, update the **source url** to that, and you're good to go.
+Formsort preloads custom questions, so you don't need to worry too much about bandwidth.

 ## Usage